Interpolation and inverse problems in spectral Barron spaces: Spectral Barron spaces and their interpolation

 \section{Spectral Barron spaces and their interpolation}

-In this section, we focus on the interpolation property of spectral Barron spaces on~$\mathbb{R}^{d}$ and a bounded domain $\Omega$.
+In this section, we focus on the interpolation property of spectral Barron spaces on~$\mathbb{R}^{d}$.
 To accomplish this, it is necessary to formally define both the spectral Barron spaces and scales of these spaces.